Redefining the Ontology of Accounting

-The human-kind has been performing accounting for more than 7,000 years.
-This discipline does not only give us the arithmetic means to plan, execute and assess business transactions, but also the universal language of business.
+Accounting is more than 7,000 years old.
+This discipline helps us to plan, execute and assess business transactions.
+It is also the universal language of business.

-In particular, we have been using the double-entry bookkeeping system for about the last 5 centuries as a framework to record transactions.
-Furthermore, with the help of the concept of ledgers, we have been consolidating transactions and reporting summaries of them through standardized documents such as balance sheets, income statements etc.
+In particular, double-entry accounting (also known as double-entry bookkeeping) system has been used for about the last five centuries as a framework to record business transactions.
+We can then consolidate these transactions and report summaries through standardized documents such as ledgers, balance sheets, income statements, etc.

-Before proceeding, please note that the person who expresses his ideas here is a poor programmer, not an accountant.
+Before proceeding, please note that I am a programmer, not an accountant.
 However, I do hands-on accounting and develop accounting systems.

 Problem 1: What happened to my data?

-Firstly, I am not comfortable with the highly opaque nature of the information resulting from the accounting process.
-All the accountants which I've been working with (both juniors and seniors, regardless of their nationality being Turkish, Singaporean or Indian) concentrate mostly on the preparation of a summary of transactional data (such as balance sheets) which presents the top-level view of the business operations.
-Furthermore, there is not much emphasis on the very continuum of the business execution; there are significant cut-off times such as end of month, quarter or year.
-In conclusion, there is a critical mass of information loss (both in quantity and quality) due to the excessive focus on the summary of the data.
+Furthermore, there is not much emphasis on the very continuum of business execution; there are significant cut-off times such as end of month, quarter or year.
+In conclusion, there is some information loss both in quantity and quality due to the primary focus on the summary of the data.

-Secondly, I am more concerned with the technical aspect of accounting.
-Let's look at the etymology of accountant (from Wikipedia as of 2012-01-15):
+Secondly, I am more concerned with the technical aspects of accounting.
+Let’s look at the etymology of accountant (from Wikipedia as of 2012-01-15):

-Is it all about computation?
-If so, we have a better understanding of computational models compared to 500 years ago.
-How did this affect the accounting throughout the time at all?
-As far as I understand, there is not much of a difference between the pre-computer age and now in how we perform accounting except that we are using portable calculators instead of pen and paper, personal computers instead of Facit.
+As far as I understand, there is not much of a difference between the pre-computer age and now in how we perform accounting except that we are using portable calculators instead of pen and paper, and personal computers instead of Facit.

-Why am I concerned with accounting at all?
-During the last 5 years, I've been involved in designing and implementing e-commerce and financial portfolio management systems.
-I have been thinking that accounting in general could have served a solid basis for our data modeling.
-Everytime we prototyped around this idea, we failed and ended up having two seperate systems: one based on an operational data model and another one based on an accounting data model.
+I have been involved in designing and implementing e-commerce and financial portfolio management systems.
+I think that accounting in general could have served as a more solid basis for our data modeling.
+Every time we prototyped around this idea, we failed and ended up having two separate systems: one based on an operational data model and another one based on an accounting data model.

-REA comes with one more surprise egg: Using REA, accounting systems can very easily be implemented from an independent third-party perspective, ie. if you have access to business transactions for multiple entities, one system can handle all accounting for your individual companies in full integrity.
+REA comes with one more surprise egg: Using REA, accounting systems can very easily be implemented from an independent, third-party perspective, i.e. if you have access to business transactions for multiple entities, one system can handle accounting for all these entities in full integrity.